elevateforhumanity/fix2/docs/archive/LMS_COMPETITIVE_ANALYSIS.md

 ### 30-Second Elevator Pitch

-> "Elevate Connects is a workforce-first LMS built for programs like WRG, WIOA, JRI, and DOL apprenticeships.
+> "Elevate for Humanity is a workforce-first LMS built for programs like WRG, WIOA, JRI, and DOL apprenticeships.
 We have everything you'd expect from Moodle or Docebo — courses, certificates, reports — plus program holder portals, case management, and digital MOUs that the big platforms don't offer.
 If you're running funded workforce training, Elevate is built for you."

 ### 60-Second Feature Overview

-> "Elevate Connects brings together four portals in one platform:
+> "Elevate for Humanity brings together four portals in one platform:
 >
 > **Students** see their dashboard, courses, assignments, grades, and certificates.
 >